 Hysteroscopy Before IVF: Purpose & Procedure

-Diagnostic hysteroscopy usually may take up to 30 minutes, with no need for hospitalization.
-Read on to learn about different types of hysteroscopy, how and why it is done, and its best candidates.
+Diagnostic hysteroscopy usually takes up to 30 minutes and does not require hospitalization.
+Read on to learn about different types of hysteroscopy, how and why they are performed, and the best candidates for them.

 What Is a Hysteroscopy?